 Instead of EM, we develop a large-scale epitome learning algorithm combining three important ingredients: stochastic gradient descent, location promotion techniques, and the diversity-promoting optimization criterion:

-\textbf{Stochastic gradient descent.} As is typically done in neural network training, instead of changing the parameters of the model based on all data at once, we change them incrementally using smaller minibatches.
-Instead of performing an EM-like set of updates, we update the parameters in the direction of the sum of the gradients of log-likelihoods of individual data points $\frac{d}{d\theta}\log\sum_t\sum_s p(x^t|s)p(s)$, where $\theta=\{\boldsymbol\mu_{i,j,k}, \boldsymbol\sigma^2_{i,j,k}, p(s_i,s_j)\}$.
-Note that gradient descent alone does not solve the vanishing posterior problem, as the posterior also factors into the expression for the gradient (see the appendix for details).
-In fact, SGD makes the situation worse (Fig. \ref{fig:old_new_minima}) because the model parameters evolve before all of the data is seen, thus speeding up the extinction of the epitome's ``real estate''.
+\textbf{Stochastic gradient descent.} Instead of changing the parameters of the model based on all data at once, we update them incrementally in the direction of the gradient of the log-likelihood of a batch of individual data points $\frac{d}{d\theta}\log\sum_t\sum_s p(x^t|s)p(s)$, where $\theta=\{\boldsymbol\mu_{m,n,k}, \boldsymbol\sigma^2_{m,n,k}, p(s_1,s_2)\}$.
+Note that gradient descent alone does not solve the vanishing posterior problem, as the posterior also factors into the expression for the gradient (see the SI).
+In fact, SGD makes the situation worse (Fig. \ref{fig:old_new_minima}): the model parameters evolve before all of the data is seen, thus speeding up the extinction of the epitome's ``real estate''.

-\cut{ \textbf{Location promotion:} To maintain the relatively uniform evolution of all parts of the epitome, we instead directly constrain the learning procedure to hit all areas of the epitome, on average, through a form of posterior regularization \cite{ganchev-etal-jmlr-2010}.
-In our model, we want